If they got you with Y2K, what will they do for an encore?

 Windows NT 5 became Windows 2000.
 The standing joke is that it will ship during the first quarter of 1901.

-As the tagline goes, Apple may not have done everything right, but they knew that the century was going to end.
+As the tagline goes, Apple may not have done everything right, but at least they knew that the century was going to end.

 Yet the bulk of business continues to depend on a technological infrastructure that, with 288 days until 1/1/2000, still doesn’t have the millennium problem solved.

 I think it’s time the world woke up and smelled the operating system.
 Something’s seriously wrong when hardware, software, and operating systems sold within the past five years simply cannot handle moving from one century to the next.